What does a forensic musicologist do?

 What is a forensic musicologist?

 Let’s call that the “book answer.”
-It comes up when I google it, and it just so happens that I wrote it.
+It comes up when I Google it, and it just so happens that I wrote it.

 What do forensic musicologists do?

-Forensic musicologists examine the question, “Given two works, “Song A” and a more recent “Song B,” is there similarity that is likely to have resulted from copying and not merely by coincidence or “independent creation?”
-And are the elements shared by these works sufficient, and unique or original to Song A, such that this appropriation is unlawful?
+Forensic musicologists examine the question, “Given two works, ‘Song A’ and a more recent ‘Song B,’ is there similarity that is likely to have resulted from copying and not merely by coincidence or ‘independent creation?’
+And then, is that similarity significant, the shared elements substantial, and protectable by the copyright holder of Song A, such that the appropriation is unlawful?”

-Forensic musicology analyzes music to answer questions relevant to copyright infringement.
-What, then, are the “relevant types of questions?”
-Here at Musicologize, music copyright infringement is frequently described as being a bit of a three-legged stool.
-The three legs of copyright infringement are:
+Forensic musicology analyzes music to answer a variety of questions relevant to copyright infringement.
+What, then, are some relevant types of questions?
+At Musicologize, music copyright infringement is frequently described as being a bit of a three-legged stool.

 • Access — “Did the author of the later-created work (Song B) have access to the earlier one (Song A) prior to creating Song B such that they might’ve copied Song B?